MetBenjaminWent/lfric_core/infrastructure/documentation/buildsystem.rst

 It is necessary for PSyclone to know which platform you are building on in order to select the correct optimisation scripts.
-This is achieved through the `OPTIMISATION_PROFILE` environment variable.
+This is achieved through the `LFRIC_TARGET_PLATFORM` environment variable.
 It should contain a single platform identifier following the convention outlined above.

 The build system will look for ``optimisation/<platform id>/global.py`` which